 Looking for a place to rent?

-There are various ways to find a place to rent, whether you are looking to rent a house or flat or a room in a shared house.
-The most common ways include:
+There are various ways to find a place to rent, whether you are a single person or if you have a family:

 online searches of property websites

-If you are a single person who is at risk of homeless, Elmbridge Rentstart might be able to help you to find a place to rent.
+If you are single and urgently in need of somewhere to stay Elmbridge Rentstart may be able to help you find a place to rent.

-If you are in receipt of benefits or on a low income, you may be able to get some financial help through Housing Benefit or Universal Credit, to help pay some or all of your rent.
-When you rent from a private landlord, the Local Housing Allowance (LHA) is used to work out how much Housing Benefit you might get.
+If you are in receipt of benefits, or on a low income, you may be able to get some financial help through Housing Benefit or Universal Credit.
+If you do rent from a private landlord, then the Local Housing Allowance is used to work out how much Housing Benefit you might get.

 Once you find a property

 If you agree to rent a property from a private landlord, you will normally receive a written tenancy agreement outlining the terms and conditions of your tenancy.
-You should ask for a copy of the tenancy agreement and read it carefully and if you are unsure about it, you should get further advice before you sign it.
+You should ask for a copy of any tenancy agreement and read it very carefully before you sign it.
+If you are unsure about anything, get further advice before you agree and sign.

-More information and online guidance is available from Shelter and Citizens Advice.
+More information and guidance is also available from Shelter and Citizens Advice.